Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## Compile

 To obtain a standalone pyinstaller for a project which contains yt-dlp,
-You can follow the instructions of the origin project(yt-dlp)
+You can follow the instructions of the origin GitHub project(yt-dlp)
 in order to compile your own project.

 > PyInstaller is a popular Python packaging tool